 In fact, preferential rights allow customized access to IP assets for licensees and can be a significant negotiating point when drafting deals with research partners.
 But, if these provisions are improperly drafted or allocated in the license, you risk leaving dollars on the table – or even inadvertently giving away your future stake in the IP.

 That’s why Technology Transfer Tactics’ Distance Learning Division has scheduled this one hour session reveal drafting and negotiation strategies and best practices for addressing the structure, assignment and enforcement of preferential rights.

-Join us on April 18th for this critically important webinar led by University of Utah Technology and Licensing Manager Beth Drees, PhD, MBA.
+Join us for this critically important program led by University of Utah Technology and Licensing Manager Beth Drees, PhD, MBA.
 Dr. Drees will:

 - Discuss the four main types of preferential rights and their use, benefits and limitations:

 - Rights of first offer

 - Instruct you on how to use preferential rights as a negotiation tool with licensees and potential research sponsors

 - Review examples of agreements and contract language